Natus Vincere: Contribution to the development of esports

 In July 2010, Prime Minister of Ukraine Mykola Azarov met the team in the Cabinet of Ministers building in Kyiv.
 During the meeting issues pertaining to the development of the IT industry in Ukraine were discussed.
 The Prime Minister promised to hold the esports International Open Cup of Ukraine in 2011.
 Ukrainian players were enrolled in to the so-called "Gold Reserve", enlisting the support of the government.

+In 2024, Na'Vi donated the organization's portion of the prize money they earned winning the PGL Major Copenhagen 2024, totaling US$125,000, to support the use of unmanned ground vehicles in the Ukrainian armed forces during the Russian invasion of Ukraine.

+NAVI are members of the Esports World Cup Foundation Club Support Program, funded by Saudi Arabia's Public Investment Fund, which gives teams monetary rewards for painting the Esports World Cup tournament series in a positive light and driving engagement to the tournament.